-I’m an artist, designer, documentary filmmaker and creative director at Wander & Wonder Studio.
+Hi I’m Jade.
+I’m an artist, writer, designer, documentary filmmaker and creative director at Wander & Wonder Studio.

-Over the past decade I have built my career creating films for a global audience.
+Over the past decade I have built my career creating and collaborating on documentary films for a global audience.

-I’ve worked for BBC, Amazon, Sky, Smithsonian, HHMI and Youtube as well as independent production houses - Arrow Media, Cinefromage, Talesmith, Waterbear Network, Passion Planet and Make Waves.
+I’ve worked for Netflix, BBC, Amazon, Sky, Smithsonian, HHMI and Youtube as well as independent production houses - Tailfeather, Shadow, Storyhunter, Arrow Media, RAWTV, Cinefromage, Talesmith, Waterbear Network, Passion Planet and Make Waves.

 I was part of the story team behind the Youtube Originals feature 'The Letter' (2022), currently holding over 8 million views.